rodriguessbarbara/rodriguessbarbara/README.md

 -->

-## Hey you, I'm Barbara!
+## Hey, I'm Barbara!
+I'm a full-Stack developer
-### Full-Stack developer

 ## About me:

 - 🤔 3 years of experience in Technology, 1 year of which focused on development.
-- 💼 Working as a Backend Developer (Java) in a company.
+- 💼 Working as a Backend Developer (Java).
-- 💙 Freelancer Front-End Developer (using mainly Javascript and ReactJS).
-- 🌱 I’m currently learning more about **Next.js**.
 - 👨‍💻 You may check my FrontEnd portfolio [https://rodriguessbarbara.github.io/](https://rodriguessbarbara.github.io/) .

 ## My Skills